 You might remember studying optics in school.
 If not, you must remember the experiment where you used a prism to make multicolored light.
-That phenomena of splitting of white light into its constituents is called as refraction.
+That phenomenon of splitting of white light into its constituents is called as dispersion.
 The concepts of reflection and refraction of light are based on a theory known as Ray theory or geometric optics, where light waves are considered as waves and represented with simple geometric lines or rays.

 Please note that light has both wave and particle characteristics.
 Its behavior is more accurately defined by a combination of electromagnetic and quantum theories.
 That does not mean that ray theory is obsolete.
-Despite of its insufficient explanation of many properties of light, it is in fact a fairly accurate tool for studying simple phenomena like reflection and refraction especially when the wavelength of light is smaller than the objects it is interacting with.
+Despite its insufficient explanation of many properties of light, it is, in fact, a fairly accurate tool for studying simple phenomena like reflection and refraction especially when the wavelength of light is smaller than the objects it is interacting with.

 Basic laws of ray theory/geometric optics

 The basic laws of ray theory are quite self-explanatory

 - In a homogeneous medium, light rays are straight lines.

 - Reflected ray lies in the plane of incidence and angle of incidence will be equal to the angle of reflection.

 - At the boundary between two media of different refractive indices, the refracted ray will lie in the plane of incidence.
 Snell’s Law will give the relationship between the angles of incidence and refraction.

 Reflection depends on the type of surface on which light is incident.
 An essential condition for reflection to occur with glossy surfaces is that the angle made by the incident ray of light with the normal at the point of contact should be equal to the angle of reflection with that normal.